dainst/idai-field/desktop/src/manual/manual.en.md

 Please note that in each case images must be imported via the iDAI.field application.
 Image files that are manually placed in the image directory can **not** be used by the application.

-3. In the "File" menu, select the menu item **New project...** and enter the desired name of your project.
+3. In the "Project" menu, select the menu item **New...** and enter the desired name of your project.
 Allowed characters are letters, numbers, hyphens and underscores.

-4. As soon as the new project has been loaded, you can enter basic project data via the menu "File" ➝ "Current project" ➝ "Properties".
+4. As soon as the new project has been loaded, you can enter basic project data via the menu "Project" ➝ "Properties".
 First of all, you should create the lists of **staff members** (field
 "Staff" of section "Project") and **campaigns** (field "Campaigns", also of section "Project").
 You can extend these lists at any time.

-Use the menu option **Create backup**, which is accessible via the menu "Tools", to create backup files of your project data regularly.
+Use the menu option **Create backup...**, which is accessible via the menu "Project", to create backup files of your project data regularly.

 <hr>